WestGrid/SciVis2021/content/submission.md

 author = "WestGrid"
 +++

-Details will be announced shortly.
+Details will be provided shortly.

 <!-- Your submission should include: -->